anquanscan/sec-tools/README.md

 [AutoBlue-MS17-010](https://github.com/3ndG4me/AutoBlue-MS17-010): This is just an semi-automated fully working, no-bs, non-metasploit version of the public exploit code for MS17-010
 [wP-BrutE](https://github.com/zerobyte-id-bak/wP-BrutE)
 [PortScanner](https://github.com/Youssefa99/PortScanner): Scanning privileged ports 1-1024,  DDos is illegal and should be used only if have permission
 [Nidhogg](https://github.com/Idov31/Nidhogg): Nidhogg is an all-in-one simple to use rootkit for red teams.
+[wifiphisher](https://github.com/wifiphisher/wifiphisher): The Rogue Access Point Framework